eneko89/coord-utils/README.md

 var degMinLat = ,
 	degMinLng = ;

-// Retuns false if not valid DDDº MM.MM' coordinates and an the following
+// Retuns false if not valid DDDº MM.MM' coordinates and the following object
-// object if they are valid: { lat: ['DDD', 'MM.MM'], lng: ['DDD', 'MM.MM']}.
+// if they are valid: { lat: ['DDD', 'MM.MM'], lng: ['DDD', 'MM.MM'] }.
 var result = coordUtils.validCoords(degMinLat, degMinLng);

 // We convert them to decimal degrees.